-Blanchet's development department sends out an e-newsletter each Friday to school families who have signed up for this service.
+Blanchet's development department sends out an e-newsletter, The Blanchet Broadcast, each Friday to school families who have signed up for this service.
 The e-newsletter contains a weekly calendar and news about upcoming events.
-If families would like to be added to the email newsletter list, they should send an email to the Development Manager.
-Blanchet families will also receive copies of the school's Cavalier Magazine in the mail.
+If families would like to be added to the email newsletter list, they should send an email to the Development Coordinator.
+Blanchet families will also receive copies of the school's bi-annual magazine, the Cavalier Quarterly, in the mail.
 Families should frequently check the Blanchet website, www.blanchetcatholicschool.com, for the most up-to-date news.
 The website includes forms to download and a school calendar.